julietaumpierrez/documents-photoholmes/CVPR_NOTES.md

 # PhotoHolmes - CVPR edition

 The current source code and documentation is the submission of PhotoHolmes for the CVPR Workshop on Media Forensics.
-This implies that some adaptations have been made in order to fulfill the double-blind submission requirements, which we wish to clarify.
+This implies that some adaptations have been made in order to fulfill the double-blind procedure, which we wish to clarify.

 1. **Github remote repository:** The code was developed using gitlab and has will have a remote repository in github to recieve contributions when it is published.
 2. **PyPI:** It will also be available in PyPI, for users to easily install using `pip install photoholmes` (the current `pip install -e .` is a workaround for the meantime).